-DER owner: An entity owning and operating on-site power generation or electrical energy storage equipment in parallel with the LIPA grid per the requirements of this document.
+DER owner: An applicant toentity owning and operate operating on-site power generation or electrical energy storage equipment in parallel with the LIPA grid per the requirements of this document.

 DER system - The DER generating or energy storage unit plus any auxiliary equipment necessary to meet the requirements of this document or any applicable standard (e.g., protective relays, instrument transformers, capacitor banks, grounding transformers), and any equipment required to interconnect these components to the LIPA point of common coupling (e.g., transformers, circuit breakers, switches, cables, etc.).